zanderfilet/zanderfilet.github.io/_projects/6_project.md

 Inpainting uses the denoising loop while constraining part of the image to remain fixed.
 At every timestep, after producing a new sample, we overwrite the pixels outside the masked region with the original image content (with the correct noise level for that timestep), while leaving the masked region free to evolve.
 This forces the model to generate new content only inside the hole, while maintaining consistency with the unmasked context.

-A properly implemented inpaint function
-The Campanile inpainted (feel free to use your own mask) 2 of your own images edited (come up with your own mask) look at the results from this paper for inspiration

 Below is the campanile inpainted with a different upper floor.

 <div class="row">